- Antiaging Tips & Secrets to Look Younger Slideshow

 Can the labels on sunscreen products be trusted in the U.S.?

 In the past, manufacturers' claims on sunscreen packaging were largely unregulated.
-However, in recent years, the U.S. Food and Drug Administration (FDA) has issued new labeling regulations for over-the-counter sunscreens.
+However, in 2011, the U.S. Food and Drug Administration (FDA) issued labeling regulations for over-the-counter sunscreens.
 According to these FDA guidelines, sunscreen labels were prohibited from making claims that are considered unproven or absolute such as "waterproof" and "all-day protection."
 Earlier regulations for sunscreens concerned protection against sunburn, which is primarily caused by ultraviolet B (UVB) radiation from the sun, and did not address ultraviolet A (UVA) radiation, which is a cause of skin cancers and early skin aging.

 - If a sunscreen is labeled as "broad spectrum," it must pass a test that measures the product's ultraviolet A (UVA) protection relative to its ultraviolet B (UVB) protection.
 The label must indicate the degree of SPF or overall protection.
 Broad-spectrum SPF products with SPF values higher than 15 provide greater protection and may claim additional uses, as described below.